stratis-storage/stratis-docs/content/multi-threading.md

 any D-Bus messages.

 For these reasons, the next release introduces multi-threading capabilities into `stratisd`.
-These capabilities do not solve all the problems that multi- threading is intended to solve, but lay the essential foundation for multi- threaded event handling.
+These capabilities do not solve all the problems that multi-threading is intended to solve, but lay the essential foundation for multi-threaded event handling.

 We have chosen to implement multi-threading using the Rust [tokio] crate.
 The alternative is to use operating system threads explicitly via the